idaholab/moose/modules/tensor_mechanics/doc/content/source/interfacekernels/CZMInterfaceKernel.md

 \begin{equation}
   F^- -F^+ = \int_{A^-}{T^- dA^-} - \int_{A^+}{T^+ dA^+} = 0
 \end{equation}
-where superscripts $+$ and $-$ identify the master and secondary surfaces of the cohesive zone, respectively.
+where superscripts $+$ and $-$ identify the primary and secondary surfaces of the cohesive zone, respectively.
 Furthermore, $F$ represents the force, $T$ the traction, and $A$ the area.
-The master surface is the one where the interface normal is computed.
+The primary surface is the one where the interface normal is computed.

 By utilizing the principle of virtual work and recognizing that forces are work conjugate of displacements, the weak form of the equilibrium equation can be written as
 \begin{equation}